leikareipa/leikareipa.github.io/blog/briefly-evaluating-openai-o1/content.md

 ## Conclusions

-o1 Mini lost two of the three tests against the other SOTA models, and I suppose that's not too impressive.
+o1 Mini lost two of the three tests against the older SOTA models, and I suppose that's not too impressive.
 On the other hand, its code quality showed some promise.